-The public health nurse will organise a 3 month developmental assessment for your baby.
-This will take place in your home or in the health centre.
+The public health nurse will organise a 3-month developmental assessment for your baby.
+This will take place in the health centre.

-Check with your public health nurse (PHN) about 'well baby' clinics and if there is one near you.
+Check with your public health nurse (PHN) about 'well baby' clinics near you.
 You can have your baby weighed and discuss their progress at these clinics.

-The PHN will also ask you about your health and any issues you may have or wish to discuss.
+- your health and any issues you wish to discuss

 Go to your GP or GP practice nurse for your baby’s second visit for vaccines.